Who is this booklet for?

 This booklet can help you to find a way to achieve your goals in life, without caring to become an obstacle in the way towards your dreams and ambitions.

 If you are still not sure that you are a young carer, do not worry.
 This is more usual than you may think of.
 Many people do not see themselves as being young carers.
-They think of themselves as a family member, a brother, sister, daughter or son and can presume that all families provide this sort of support.
-This booklet can help you get more clarity about your role in your family.
-Read the stories of other young carers and see whether you can relate.
+They think of themselves as for example a family member, a brother, sister, daughter, son, granddaughter, grandson, friend or neighbour and can presume that all families, friends or neighbours provide this sort of support.
+This booklet can help you get more clarity about your role in your family, and/or among your friends.
+Read the stories of other young carers and see whether you can relate

 A booklet for young carers by young carers